Comment, Share - and Gain LinkedIn Authority!

 It Gives You Authority

-It doesn’t just bulk up your blog or Twitter feed: it shows you’re comfortable taking advice from industry leaders and gives an extended reach to those you’re reposting.
+It doesn’t just bulk up your LinkedIn feed: it shows you’re comfortable taking advice from industry leaders and gives an extended reach to those you’re reposting.

 It Gives Great Content to Follow